The keratoconus journey, from first diagnosis to stable management, can take several years – sometimes decades.

 What does this mean for you?
 Difficulty with seeing clearly, especially small detail.
 Driving at night can become very difficult.
 Your optometrist may investigate what’s going on with your cornea with some additional tests.
 Or they may refer you to a keratoconus expert.
 A third option is that they may miss it completely (it only affects 1 on 2000 Australians) and you are left wondering why your vision has deteriorated.
 You may see several practitioners before finally arriving at a diagnosis.

 Step 2.
 Diagnosis

 A formal diagnosis is often made by your optometrist.
-Subtle forms of the disease may need to be diagnosed by a keratoconus specialist – either an ophthalmologist or an optometrist who specialises in this disease.
+Subtle forms of the disease may need to be diagnosed by a highly experienced keratoconus practitioner – either an ophthalmologist or an optometrist who dedicates their practice to the management this disease.
 The classic diagnostic tests for this eye disease are:

 - Topography, a shape map of your cornea (the front surface of your eye)

 - Pachymetry, which measures the thickness of your cornea